richarddwang/Information_Extraction_from_Biographies/README.md

 3. Execute main pipeline process, and wait for several minutes.
   `python3 main.py`
 4. Results are in `./Database`
-  note that graph result is store in `.graphml` format, you can import it to [Gephi](https://gephi.org/) or [Cytoscape](http://www.cytoscape.org/) or whatever you like
+  some results are also kept in MongoDB. (see Wiki:Data) note that graph result is store in `.graphml` format, you can import it to [Gephi](https://gephi.org/) or [Cytoscape](http://www.cytoscape.org/) or whatever you like